ElektraInitiative/PermaplanT/doc/tests/manual/reports/230723_heatmap_with_shade.md

 7. Verify:

-- The bottom left corner should be grey, everything else should be green.
+- The bottom left corner should be transparent, everything else should be green.
-- The top left corner should be greener than the rest as there is shade there and plant with id 1 likes shade.
+- The top left corner should be green (as there is shade there and plant with id 1 likes shade); the rest should be yellow.